The number of varieties in a family which contain a rational point: Introduction

-Note that Batyrev and Tschinkel also dealt with the anisotropic case first \cite{BT95}.
-To handle arbitrary tori, they proved a certain technical integration theorem in complex analysis \cite[Thm.~6.19]{BT98}, to take care of the integral which arises in the Poisson formula.
-In their case the Fourier transforms of the height functions were meromorphic, so this integration could be achieved using the residue theorem.
-There are more serious obstacles to removing the anisotropic condition in our case.
-Namely, the Fourier transforms of the height functions here have \emph{branch point singularities}, and handling the resulting integrals rapidly becomes a very difficult problem in complex analysis.
+It would be interesting to remove the anisotropic assumption from Theorem \ref{thm:Brauer}, however our methods do not give this.
+Batyrev and Tschinkel also dealt with the anisotropic case first \cite{BT95}, and to take care of the integral which arises in the Poisson formula in the case of arbitrary tori, they had to prove a certain technical integration theorem in complex analysis \cite[Thm.~6.19]{BT98}.
+Their Fourier transforms were meromorphic, so this integration could be achieved using the residue theorem.
+This method breaks down in our case, as our Fourier transforms have \emph{branch point singularities}.
 Further technicalities arise from the fact that current zero-free regions for Hecke $L$-functions are not strong enough to allow us to obtain any kind of continuation of $Z(s)$ to the half plane $\re s <1$ (see Remark \ref{rem:continuation}).
 Therefore, a fundamentally new idea will be required to perform this generalisation to arbitrary tori.

-Specialising Theorem \ref{thm:Brauer} to the case where $X=\PP^n$, we provide a positive answer to Serre's question on the sharpness of (\ref{eqn:Serre}) in some special cases (see \S \ref{sec:application} for explicit examples).
-Moreover not only is it the first result for which an asymptotic formula is achieved, rather than simply a lower bound, it is also the first such result which applies to varieties other than projective space and to number fields other than $\QQ$.
-As already remarked, Theorem \ref{thm:Brauer} leads to results for families of products of Brauer-Severi varieties.
-One may ask if in this case there is an interpretation of the exponent $\Delta_X(\br)$ appearing in Theorem \ref{thm:Brauer}, in terms of the geometry of the family.
-It turns out that the answer is \emph{yes}.
-For technical reasons we work with special types of morphisms which we call \emph{almost smooth} (see Definition \ref{def:almost_smooth}).
-Any morphism between non-singular varieties is automatically almost smooth, so this condition is \emph{weaker} than being non-singular.
+Specialising Theorem \ref{thm:Brauer} to the case $X=\PP^n$, we provide a positive answer to Serre's question on the sharpness of (\ref{eqn:Serre}) in some cases (see \S \ref{sec:application} for explicit examples).
+Moreover, not only is it the first result for which an asymptotic formula is achieved, rather than simply a lower bound, it is also the first result which applies to varieties other than $\PP^n$ and to number fields other than $\QQ$.

+Our next result is an application of Theorem \ref{thm:Brauer} to the counting functions \eqref{def:conic_counting_function} for families of products of Brauer-Severi varieties.
+We also give an interpretation of the exponent $\Delta_X(\br)$ appearing in Theorem \ref{thm:Brauer}, purely in terms of the geometry of the family.
+For technical reasons we work with special morphisms which we call \emph{almost smooth} (see Definition \ref{def:almost_smooth}).
+Any dominant morphism between non-singular varieties over a field of characteristic zero is automatically almost smooth, so this condition is \emph{weaker} than being non-singular.

 \begin{theorem} Let $F$ be a number field and let $T$ be an anisotropic torus over $F$.
 Let $X$ be a toric variety over $F$ with respect to $T$ and let $U \subset X$ denote the open dense orbit.
 Let $Y$ be a variety over $F$ equipped with a proper surjective almost smooth morphism $\pi:Y \to X$ such that $Y(F) \neq \emptyset$.
 Suppose that \begin{itemize} \item $\pi$ admits a rational section over $\Fbar$. \item $\pi^{-1}(U) \to U$ is isomorphic to a product of Brauer-Severi schemes over $U$. \end{itemize} For each $D \in X^{(1)}$, choose an irreducible component $D'$ of $\pi^{-1}(D)$ of multiplicity one such that $[F(D)_{D'}:F(D)]$ is minimal amongst all irreducible components of $\pi^{-1}(D)$ of multiplicity one, where $F(D)_{D'}$ denotes the algebraic closure of $F(D)$ inside $F(D')$.
 If $H$ denotes the Batyrev-Tschinkel anticanonical height function on $X$, then there exists a constant $c_{X,\pi,H}>0$ such that